 If the UE is configured with a CSI-ReportConfig that contains a list of sub-configurations, provided by the higher layer parameter [csi-ReportSubConfigList]:

-- the UE expects to be configured with the higher layer parameter codebookType set to 'typeI-SinglePanel' or 'typeI-MultiPanel'.
+- The UE expects to be configured with the higher layer parameter codebookType set to 'typeI-SinglePanel' or 'typeI-MultiPanel'.
 If the UE indicates a capability for supporting mixed codebook combination in a slot with [ABC], each sub-configuration can be configured with the higher layer parameter codebookType set to 'typeI-SinglePanel' or 'typeI-MultiPanel'.